 Overall bike tour experience

-This was our top Washington, D.C. bike tour recommendation.
+In my view, this is the best bike tour in Washington, D.C..
 I thought this was a fun, safe way to cover a lot of ground in a short time (without feeling rushed).
 Teenager #1 said it was “cool, and there were some things I didn’t know even though I live here” (although he declared the safety vests “lame”).
-Teenager #2 thought “biking was so much better than walking” to see the monuments.
+Teenager #2 thought “biking was so much better than walking” to see the memorials.